nielsmadan/harlequin/README.md

 Currently hand-optimized for the following languages:

-C, python, clojure, xml, html, and ruby (though ruby still doesn't look so hot)
+C, python, clojure, vimscript, xml, html, and ruby (though ruby still doesn't look so hot)

 And the following plugins:

-minibufexplorer, vimdiff
+minibufexplorer, vim-easymotion, vimdiff

 ### screenshots ###